Divide-By-0/ideas-for-projects-people-would-use/README.md

 If you make any of these, let me know and I can credit you in contributors!
 If you make them and they're open source, I can help brainstorm relevant communities or users.
 Stay tuned -- this list will reach at least 100 ideas, as I have over 400 in my list (the majority of them patently riduculous).
 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
+They include apps, webapps, and chrome extensions.

 ## Contribution & pull requests